-If you’re struggling to find the right words to talk about the loss of a baby or child, poetry can help.
-We’ve selected some poems for babies’ and children’s funerals that may reflect your thoughts or feelings during this time.
+If you’re struggling to find the right words to talk about the loss of a baby or child, poetry can sometimes help.
+We’ve selected some poems for babies’ and children’s funerals that can help you to say goodbye.
 You could read one of these poems at the funeral, write them in a sympathy card, or simply keep them close so you can re-read them whenever you need to.

 Funeral poems for babies and children